JONATHAN W. BLODGETT

 - In 2013, he was elected to serve as President of the Massachusetts District Attorneys Association.
 He is also the D.A.'s liaison to the state Adult Drug Court Advisory Committee.

 Prior to taking office, District Attorney Blodgett spent 15 years in private practice as a partner in a Peabody law firm, and served as an assistant district attorney in Essex County.
 A member of both the Peabody High School Distinguished Career, and Athletic Hall of Fame, he received the Pride of Peabody Award from his hometown in 2004.
 District Attorney Blodgett is a 1976 graduate of Princeton University and earned his law degree from Suffolk University in 1983.
 District Attorney Blodgett lives in Peabody with his wife, Judy.
-They have three children, Jon, Ryan and Lauren, a daughter-in-law Mandy and 2 grand-daughters.
+They have three children and two grandchildren.